Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us004/02.analysis/Readme.md

-# US006 - Create a Task
+# US004 - Assign one or more skills

 ## 2. Analysis